-If the alarm was triggered during alarm activation, the horn will sound three times and the hazard warning flashers will activate three times.
+If the alarm was triggered during alarm activation, the horn will sound three times and the hazard warning flashers will activate three times, while unlocking the vehicle.

 Status LED

 The status LED is located on top of the instrument panel.